YMTheory/supernova/README.md

 Then the script ./wenlj/simulation/example/etSpec2dVis_nuMass can generate TH1D in ROOT files as the visible event spectra PDFs.

+#### New C++ generator:
+path: /junofs/users/miaoyu/supernova/simulation/C++

+Usage: generator for both 1D time PDF and 2D energy-time PDF.

+Notes:
+- for Garching models, use 81123... so on to specify the model No;
+- for Burrows models, use 6500 + mass to specify the model No.

 ### 2. Python Code Tools
 path -> ./simulation
 scipy intergation dbquad (2D integration) for visible event time spectra calculation